 PeerStreet is doing for real estate investing what Lending Club did for personal lending.
 PeerStreet is a peer-to-peer (P2P) lending platform that brings investors and borrowers together on one website to create real estate loans.
 And since it involves real estate loans, its function is more commonly referred to as crowdfunding.

-It is an online marketplace where investors invest in high-quality private real estate loans.
-The objective is to provide real estate loans in a niche that is not easily accessed by those who are not traditional real estate investors.
+PeerStreet is an online marketplace where investors invest in high-quality private real estate loans.
+The objective is to provide real estate loans in a niche that’s not easily accessed by those who aren’t traditional real estate investors.

-PeerStreet concentrates on private money loan investments because they believe that the risk for the asset class is mispriced in favor of investors.
+The platform concentrates on private money loan investments because they believe that the risk for the asset class is mispriced in favor of investors.
 They structure the loans to mitigate the various risks associated with such investments.
-And since the loans are secured by a deed or mortgage, there is a hard asset to backup the loan.
+And since the loans are secured by a deed or mortgage, there is a hard asset to back up the loan.